jakeRPowell/jakeRPowell.github.io/_posts/adding-the-blog.md

 ---
 title: 'Adding the blog'
-excerpt: 'How to add a simple blog to your next.js app'
+excerpt: 'or how to cannibalise other people's work to make your own'
 coverImage: ''
 date: '2023-05-01T15:50:07.322Z'
 author: